What Are HMOs, and How Do HMO Mortgages Work?

 - Toilet, bathroom and kitchen facilities are shared.

-Previously properties with three or more storeys were defined as large and landlords had to possess an HMO licence if they had a three-storey property or larger.
+Previously properties with three or more storeys were defined as large and landlords had to possess an HMO licence if they had a three-storey property or more significant.
 But when the legislation changed in October 2018 the definition of ‘large HMO’ changed to any property with five or more tenants.

 However, some local authorities require landlords with fewer than five tenants to have licences so it’s important to check with the council issuing the licence.
 It is what’s known as selective licensing.

-Applications for HMO licences can be made through this government website: https://www.gov.uk/house-in-multiple-occupation-licence
+Applications for HMO licences can be made through this government website: gov.co.uk

 It can take many months for the application to be processed by the local authority and the council will scrutinise both the property and the landlord for suitability.
 The landlord will need a licence for each HMO property they rent out, and there are discounts given to multiple HMO properties within the same council.